Notification of symptoms/positive test

 System of controls

-The full policy can be read by clicking on the picture below, detailing the specific arrangements for staggered drops off and collection, classroom arrangements, lunchtimes, PE etc. The risk assessment can also be downloaded below.
+The full policy can be read by clicking on the picture below, detailing the specific control measures.
+The risk assessment can also be downloaded below.

 The contents of this Risk Assessment currently override any other school policies and should be applied without exception.